MemunaHaruna/tango_orm/README.md

 ## Usage

-Tango assumes there is a `database.yml` file in a config folder in the root of your project.
-This file is used to setup your database connection.
+By default, Tango grabs your database configuration values from `./config/database.yml`.
 The `APP_ENV` environment variable is used to select the appropriate configuration for each environment. `development` config will be used by default if `APP_ENV` is not set.

 Example `config/database.yml` file:
 ```